TYLER SCHOOL OF ART AND ARCHITECTURE

 Capstone Course:

-All students must complete LARC 9995 Capstone Restoration Design Project, which involves undertaking a project in cooperation with a local or regional client.
+All students must complete LARC 9995 Capstone Restoration and Design Project, which involves undertaking a project in cooperation with a local or regional client.
 Students synthesize the knowledge gained from previous courses in developing an integrated approach appropriate to their project.

 Contacts